security AuthN & AuthZ¶

 using credentials (tickets, tokens, or other identity-affirming methods) from existing authentication methods

 that may be in use at a particular site.
-The simplest is called “Standard Authenticator” (std
+The simplest is called “Standard Authenticator” (std) and it

 it is allowed on the network.